hwamichelleangelina/shopee_flash_sale_reviews_sentiment_analysis/README.md

    ```

 3. Preprocess and clean the review data using the provided scripts.
-4. Train sentiment analysis models (LSTM, GRU, etc.).
+4. Train sentiment analysis models (LSTM, CNN, etc.).
 5. Evaluate model performance and generate results.

 ## Models Used
-- **CountVectorizer + GRU**: For sentiment classification using a combination of simple text vectorization and a GRU-based neural network.
+- **CountVectorizer + CNN**: For sentiment classification using a combination of simple text vectorization and a convolutional neural network.
 - **Word2Vec + LSTM**: A hybrid approach using pre-trained Word2Vec embeddings with an LSTM model for sequence-based sentiment analysis.
 - **TF-IDF + LSTM**: For sentiment classification using a combination of TF-IDF and Long Short-Term Memory Model.